quickfeed/quickfeed/doc/deploy.md

 ### Generate Envoy Configuration File

-The default envoy configuration for testing can be generated using the following role in the Makefile:
+The default envoy configuration for testing can be generated using the existent rules in the Makefile:
 ```sh
 % make envoy-config
 ```